carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 ## People and Skills

-You will need the right might mix of people and skills to successfully apply machine learning in a GLAM setting.
+You will need the right mix of people and skills to successfully apply machine learning in a GLAM setting.

 > ## Identifying skills required for a machine learning project
 >